PipelineAI/pipeline/docs/quickstart/sagemaker/README.md

 Notes
 * You may need to increase your quota limits for the specific instance type with AWS.
 * We are using the same instance type for both CPU and GPU model versions.
 This is intentional for this demo, but it is not required.
+* These models take a LOOONG time to start up fully.
+* You can check the CloudWatch logs to monitor the startup process.

 Examples
 * `--aws-iam-arn`: arn:aws:iam::<account-number>:role/service-role/AmazonSageMaker-ExecutionRole...